cdapio/cdap/cdap-docs/developers-manual/source/advanced/application-logback.rst

 .. highlight:: console

 CDAP collects logs of both its internal services and user applications.
-To do so, CDAP uses a logging framework consisting of *appenders* and *logging pipelines*:
+To do so, CDAP uses a logging framework, based on `Logback <https://logback.qos.ch/manual>`__, consisting of *appenders* and *logging pipelines*:

-- **An appender** is a Java class, responsible for writing log events to persistent storage and maintaining metadata about that storage.
+- An **appender** is a Java class, responsible for writing log events to persistent storage and maintaining metadata about that storage.
   CDAP implements a ``RollingLocationLogAppender`` class that <tbd>.
   To create an appender, implement the <> and <> interfaces.

-- **A logging pipeline** is a single-threaded process that reads log events from Kafka and invokes the appender defined in its configuration.
+- A **logging pipeline** is a single-threaded process that reads log events from Kafka and invokes the appender defined in its configuration.

 The framework is configured using ``logback.xml`` files at a specified location.
 For every file